fintechsandbox/project-sandcastle/README.md

   - General experience with the data set and tips to facilitate the process for new startups
   - Addition of example data sets or ingest scripts that you found helpful
   - Some folks have had success purely working from the provider's documentation.
 If there was any documentation you found particularly helpful, either link it, or add it to the repo.

+## Contact
+Feel free to post any issues/comments/requests as issues in this repository (please tag the relevant parties), on the Fintech Sandbox slack channel, or to ping any of the involved companies at their sandbox@<company> email address.